 - Businesses can apply for a Coronavirus business interruption loan.
-The next quarter of VAT payments will be deferred, meaning businesses will not need to make VAT payments until the end of June 2020.
+Businesses will not need to make VAT payments until the end of June 2020 since payments are deferred.
 Businesses have until the end of the 2020-21 tax year to settle any liabilities that have accumulated during the deferral period.
-Revised measures have been made to this scheme to ensure small businesses get the loans they need.
 The need for personal guarantees for loans up to £250,000 has been removed.

-- Under the Coronavirus Job Retention scheme, government grants will cover 80% of the salary of PAYE employees who would otherwise have been laid off during this crisis.
+- Under the Coronavirus Job Retention scheme (CJRS), government grants will cover 80% of the salary of PAYE employees who would otherwise have been laid off during this crisis.

-- Income Tax payments due 31 July 2020 under the Self-Assessment system will be deferred to 31 January 2021, automatically without any applications needed.
-There will be no penalties or interest for late payment in this period.
+- Income Tax payments due 31 July 2020 under the Self-Assessment system have been deferred to 31 January 2021, automatically without any applications needed.

 - HMRC’s Time to Pay service has been expanded.
 This includes a new helpline 0800 0159 559 so that businesses and those who are self-employed can arrange to defer tax payments.
 Breathing space is therefore given to SMEs around paying taxes

-- Allowing business customers to not have to pay back the capital on their loans for a period of 3 months, meaning they will only be paying the interest on their loans.
-The same has been indicated for mortgage customers.
+- Business and mortgage customers do not have to pay back the capital on their loans for a period of 3 months, meaning they will only be paying the interest on their loans

-- Santander has launched a £40m fund, via its Fintech provider Ebury, to provide loans to SMEs
+- Santander launched a £40m fund, via its Fintech provider Ebury, to provide loans to SMEs

 - HSBC, Barclays, Santander and Natwest announce a number of supportive measures for its customers